Kiss the Girls and Make Them Die: Production

 Michael Connors recalled that Columbia Pictures gave him the lead after he had been a strong contender for the role of Matt Helm that Dean Martin played.
+His casting was announced in August 1965.

 Connors said that Dorothy Provine was whisked to Rome for a week, returning in a glamorous makeover.
 While Connors portrayed a Sean Connery-type American superspy, Dorothy Provine played her role with an upper-class British accent similar to Lady Penelope Creighton-Ward of the Thunderbirds TV series.
 Her character rode a gadget-filled Rolls-Royce driven by an Aloysius Parker-type chauffeur played by Terry-Thomas.

 The movie was filmed on location in Rio de Janeiro and Rome with Dino De Laurentiis spending a lot of money on production.
 Connors also recalled that he did the stuntwork of dangling from a rope ladder attached to a helicopter flying off the Christ the Redeemer statue in Rio when the local stuntman refused to do it.
 Connors said that they were the only film company ever granted permission to film at the landmark.

+Titles during filming included Operation Paradise.